Change the world, word by word

 I am Emma

-Air monger, versatile author, dream creator, earth warrior writer and roots healer.
+Air monger, versatile author, dream creator, earth warrior writer and roots healer (not necessarily in this order).
 Some of these titles might not ring bells right away.
-So I will also describe myself in (rather more boring) standardised terms: I am a writer, story teller, (life) artist, teacher and holistic healer (of people and earth).
+So I will also describe myself in (rather more boring) standardised terms: I am a writer, artist, teacher and holistic healer of people and earth.

 My work has this one common thread: I want to make you think about life and your role in it.
 Does life really work the way you think it does?
 Is it the way you’d like it to be?
 When it comes to writing, I write both fiction and non-fiction.
 I also lecture and give inspirational speeches and workshops.